ome/omero-insight/FAQ.md

 OMERO.insight comes bundled with a number of standard Java Archives (JARs).
 However, functionality can be extended by adding JARs to OMERO.insight.
-An example of this is where some proprietary file formats require additional readers to enable OMERO to open and read the files.
+An example of this is when some proprietary file formats require additional readers to enable OMERO to open and read the files.
 These readers can be provided by the owners of the formats as JARs, which need to be added to OMERO.insight to enable the functionality.